Alejogb1/job-board/blog-data/data-tainting-javascript-meaning-explanation.md

 If the server is not properly configured for CORS you will get an error.
 The browser is trying to help you.
 It's trying to be a good internet citizen but it might be a bit of a pain.
 But then again most software is a pain am I right?

-Alright lets assume a scenario that has bitten me in the behind in the past where you are trying to grab the data from a fetched response.
+lets assume a scenario that has bitten me in the behind in the past where you are trying to grab the data from a fetched response.
 Lets see how that is done.

 ```javascript
 async function fetchMyData() {